 The Irish Times

-is perhaps the best quality newspaper in Ireland,
+has long been a quality newspaper in Ireland,

 in terms of in-depth coverage.

-But its editorials and opinion are slanted to the left,
+While its editorials and opinion are slanted to the left,

-and it spins the news to the left.
+and it spins the news to the left,

 Tony Allwright